Environmental Groups File Lawsuit Against Donald Trump Over Pipeline

 “They have relied on an arbitrary, stale, and incomplete environmental review completed over three years ago, for a process that ended with the State Department’s denial of a cross-border permit,” the suit claims.

-The pipeline permit was one of Donald Trump’s first executive orders of business since he took office in January.
+The pipeline permit was one of Donald Trump’s first executive orders since he took office in January.
 The project is still the cause of significant resistance, especially by Native American groups in the Dakotas.

 Environmental groups take their fight against the Keystone XL pipeline to courthttps://t.co/poqwlP39Hf